Niharika040/Footwear-Sales-Analytics/README.md

       - Women also have a higher preference for **Skate** and **Walking** products compared to men.

 - **Actionable Recommendations**:
       1. **Personalized Marketing Campaigns**:

-     Based on the strong preference for Running shoes among both men and women, create targeted ads highlighting the benefits for each gender.
+           -Based on the strong preference for Running shoes among both men and women, create targeted ads highlighting the benefits for each gender.
            - For men, focus on performance and endurance.
            - For women, highlight versatility and fashion-forward aspects of running shoes, emphasizing stylish designs.

    2. **Optimize Inventory Allocation**:
    - Increase inventory in **Running** and **Casual** shoes based on high demand.